shivamujawame/AIW-Infra-Migration/Labfiles/HOL3-exercise5.md

     ![Screenshot of the search Azure workspace Monitor.](Images/hol3-e5-t3-s4.png "Azure Monitor")

-5. On the **Health tab**, you can see the workspace health state and when it was last reported, as well as operational errors and warnings
+5. On the **Health tab**, you can see the workspace health state and when it was last reported, as well as operational errors and warnings.

     ![Screenshot of the search Azure workspace Monitor.](Images/hol3-e5-t3-s5.png "Azure Monitor")